 What does a Lifeguard do?

+Lifeguards may be exposed to the sun for long periods of time, and wind and inclement weather may also be a factor.
 Seasonal fluctuations impact the workplace, with greater employment opportunities during warmer weather, and work is often part-time.
 Although the workplace is generally safe, there are always risks around large bodies of water, and a lifeguard could be injured in the process of rescuing someone.